zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_build_instruction.md

 cd trusted-firmware-m
 mkdir cmake_build
 cd cmake_build
-cmake ../ -G"Unix Makefiles" -DTARGET_PLATFORM=AN521
+cmake ../ -G"Unix Makefiles" -DTARGET_PLATFORM=AN521 -DCOMPILER=ARMCLANG
 make
 ```

 ### Concept of build config files
-The build configuration for TF-M is provided to the build system by two
+The build configuration for TF-M is provided to the build system by three
 different components:

 * The way applications are built is specified by providing one of the